 Hours and Fees

 No tickets are required to visit Congress Hall.
-Entrance is by tour only, on a first-come, first-served basis.
+From March through December, entrance is by prorgram only, on a first-come, first-served basis.
 Explore at your own pace in January and February.

 The first floor of Congress Hall is accessible for those with mobility impairments.
 For those with hearing impairments, the "Birthplace of a Nation" pamphlet provides written information about the rooms shown on the tour and assistive listening devices are available.
 An audio description tour is available upon request.
 Learn more about the accessibility services offered throughout the park on our website.

 Visitors must pass through a security screening area to visit the buildings on Independence Square, including Congress Hall.
 The screening area is located adjacent to Old City Hall, near the corner of 5th and Chestnut Streets.
 To maximize your visit to the park, and minimize your security screening time, the park recommends that you bring only small bags, if necessary.
 The fewer items you have to be checked, the more time you will have to enjoy the buildings on Independence Square.
 No weapons, pepper spray, or pocket knives are permitted through security.